Envelopes of the Thurston metric on Teichm\"uller space: Continuity of envelopes

 \section{Continuity of envelopes}

-The goal of this section is to show the following continuity. \begin{theorem} Let $X,Y,X_n,Y_n\in\T(S)$ be such that $X_n\to X$ and $Y_n\to Y$.
+The goal of this section is to show the following continuity. \begin{theorem} Let $X,Y,X_n,Y_n\in\T(S)$ be such that $X\neq Y$, $X_n\to X$ and $Y_n\to Y$.
 Then $\env(X_n,Y_n)\to \env(X,Y)$ in the Hausdorff topology, as $n\to\infty$. \end{theorem}

 We will prove Theorem \ref{thm:continuity} in two steps.
 In the first step, we prove that $\env(X_n,Y_n)$ converges to $\env(X,Y)$ pointwise (Lemma \ref{lem:approximate}).
-In the second step, we improve the pointwise convergence to uniform convergence, i.e. convergence in Hausdorff topology.
-(Recall from the end of Section~\ref{sec:preliminary} that this topology refers to the symmetrized Thurston metric.)
+In the second step, we improve the pointwise convergence to uniform convergence, i.e. convergence in Hausdorff topology (See Section \ref{subsec:hausdorff} for definitions).